CjS77/tari_payment_server/SHOPIFY_INTEGRATION.md

 ## Configure the store to display prices in Tari.

-Shopify makes it difficult to display prices in a currency other than the store's base currency, or in a 'recognised' local currency.
+Shopify makes it difficult to display prices in a currency other than the store's base currency or a 'recognised' local currency.
 And in 2024, Shopify has been deprecating APIs that allows apps to alter the checkout experience, making it nearly impossible to provide a completely seamless experience for merchants wanting to provide an end-to-end Tari payment experience.